Parking Ticket Payments

 **NOTE – THE REVIEW PROCESS DOES NOT STAY THE PAYMENT DUE DATE OF THE CITATION AND THE AMOUNT OF THE CITATION WILL DOUBLE IF UNPAID WITHIN 30 DAYS**

-- Submit a written explanation to the Court.
+- Submit a written No Contest plea and explanation to the Court.
 By doing so, you are waiving your right to a court hearing and the Court’s decision is final.
-You may send your written explanation by letter or complete a form available at Municipal Court.
-The Court’s decision will be mailed to you at the address indicated in your written explanation.
+You may submit your plea and written explanation by letter, on the court’s website, or in person.
+The Court’s decision will be provided to you via the method of contact provided in your written explanation.

-Submit a written Not Guilty plea to the Court.
-You may submit your Not Guilty plea by letter or in person at Municipal Court.
+- Submit a written Not Guilty plea to the court.
+You may submit your plea by letter, on the court’s website, or in person.
 A trial will be scheduled.

 If you accumulate or have accumulated outstanding bails/fines and/or your vehicle is immobilized (booted), you will be required to pay all outstanding parking bails/fines, all penalties plus addition bail for violation of Eugene Code 5.231, FAILURE TO PAY FINES AND FEES.